satellite-image-deep-learning/techniques/README.md

 * [srtmDownloader](https://github.com/Abdi-Ghasem/srtmDownloader) -> Python library (multi-threaded) for retrieving SRTM elevation map of CGIAR-CSI
 * [ImageDatasetViz](https://github.com/vfdev-5/ImageDatasetViz) -> create a mosaic of images in a dataset for previewing purposes
 * [landsatlinks](https://github.com/ernstste/landsatlinks) -> A simple CLI interface to generate download urls for Landsat Collection 2 Level 1 product bundles
+* [pyeo](https://github.com/clcr/pyeo) -> a set of portable, extensible and modular Python scripts for machine learning in earth observation and GIS, including downloading, preprocessing, creation of base layers, classification and validation.

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise